 Upon arrival at Kilimanjaro International Airport, you will be met and transferred for overnight accommodation at Hotel B&B. Your head guide will meet you for your briefing, gear check and arrange for you equipments .

-We depart Moshi for Londorossi Gate, which takes about 4 hours, where you will complete entry formalities.
+We depart Moshi for Lemosho Gate, which takes about 4 hours, where you will complete entry formalities.
 Then drive to the Lemosho trailhead (another hour to reach the trailhead).
 Upon arrival at trailhead, we eat lunch, and then commence through undisturbed forest which winds to the first camp site.

-After breakfast, we leave Barranco and continue on a steep ridge passing the Barranco Wall, to the Karanga Valley campsite.
-Then, we leave Karanga and hit the junction which connects with the Mweka Trail.
-We continue up to the Barafu Hut.
-At this point, you have completed the South Circuit, which offers views of the summit from many different angles.
+We continue up to the Barafu Camp.
+You have completed the South Circuit, which offers views of the summit from many different angles.
 Here we make camp, rest, enjoy dinner, and prepare for the summit day.
-The two peaks of Mawenzi and Kibo are to be seen from this position.

 You will wake up around 11:00pm for some tea and snacks that will warm you for the summit.
 At 12:00am you will start your summit with steep rocks for about 2 to 3 hours and then you will start crossing zigzag area and keep moving to crater rim and finally Stella point 18800feet/ 5657m on around 06:00am.
 At Stella point, you will meet with other hikers from other route and join them heading to Uhuru peak and you will be rewarded with the most magnificent sunrise you are ever likely to see (if weather permitting) on your way or at the summit.
 Once you arrive at the summit, you will stay for 10 to 15 minutes for pictures and sightseeing and descend down via the same trail for about 3 hours to Barafu Camp for rest, brunch, and descend to Mweka Hut.
 The distances from the base camp to the summit is 10km round trip.